wp-plugins/coming-soon-page/readme.txt

 ### If you found any bug in our [WordPress Coming soon and Maintenance mode](http://wpdevart.com/wordpress-coming-soon-plugin) plugin or have a question contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

+The Coming Soon and Maintenance mode plugin allows you to create Coming Soon page for your website simply and quickly.
+You just need to enable the Coming Soon Mode to change your website to Maintenance mode.

+The Coming Soon and Maintenance mode plugin plugin works without any problem with all popular WordPress themes that we tested, so you can use our Coming Soon and Maintenance mode plugin on any theme you like, if something goes wrong just let us know about it.
+Logged out users of your website will see the Maintenance mode while logged-in users will have access to your website.
+Maintenance mode is ideal solution for web developers who want to show their clients that website is in Maintenance mode while they working on the website.

 == Installation ==

 ### First download the Coming Soon and Maintenance mode plugin ZIP file.